CoolerVoid/portuguese_jokes/README.md

 # portuguese_jokes
-random sarcasm jokes at portuguese language
+random sarcasm and jokes at portuguese language

 ---